CorvusNekros/rob499_rover_status_ui/README.md

 Instructions:

-Once packages have been built and sourced, the Status UI tool can be run with:
+Once packages have been built and sourced, the Status UI tool info nodes can be run with:

 >ros2 launch rob499_rover_status_ui rover_ui.xml